What’s The Importance Of Indoor Air Quality?

 Indoor air quality (IAQ) is one of the top five environmental risks to public health.
 It has a significant impact on quality of life and, of all the health risks we encounter daily, is one that can be prevented and eliminated.

-At Norman Heating, Air Conditioning & Plumbing, we care about making the air in your home or business as safe as possible.
+At Norman Air, we care about making the air in your home or business as safe as possible.
 To learn more about the impact of contaminants on air quality and your health, keep reading!

 Tracking Air Quality

 Indoor air pollutants can be up to 5x more concentrated than outdoor pollutants, and according to the EPA, Americans spend 90% of their time inside.
 This maximizes the impact IAQ has on daily health and wellbeing.

 Musty odors and ceiling condensation can point to poor IAQ, but an air quality monitor is a reliable way to track the air in your home.
 These monitors can detect invisible, health-threatening pollutants to assess existing risks in the air.
 Proper ventilation, whole-home air purification systems and UV lights are also great ways to control your home’s indoor air quality.

 Removing pollutants in your home can help you sleep better, breathe better, remove allergens and get rid of odors.